The Best Diamond Alternatives For Engagement Rings in 2020

-Whether or not you support the diamond industry, these beautiful and unique diamond alternative engagement ring styles will dazzle without the heavy pricetag!
+Whether or not you support the diamond industry, these beautiful and unique diamond alternative engagement rings will dazzle without the high pricetag!

 Diamonds are very popular because they are rare, hard to find and also extremely durable.
 However, you will notice that there are quite a lot of different alternatives that you can opt for, but none are naturally “the best”.
 What we do know is what some of the most popular diamond alternative engagement ring styles are, and we’ve compiled them for you below!

-As an Amazon Associate, we earn a small percentage from qualifying purchases of products made through links on this page to cover our operating expenses.
+As an Amazon Associate, we may earn a small percentage from qualifying purchases of products made through some links on this page.

 Amethyst is one of the most beautiful natural gemstone options for an engagement ring.
 It offers amazing & impressive shades of pastel lavender, pink, and deep purples, and comes from the Quartz family.
 Amethyst is very tough and resistant to scratching, so if you’re active, don’t worry – your ring will stay in good shape.